johannesvollmer/exrs/GUIDE.md

 ```

 There is an even simpler alternative for rgba images, namely `SpecificChannels::rgb` and `SpecificChannels::rgba`:
 This is mostly the same as the `SpecificChannels::build` option.

+The rgb method works with three channels per pixel,
+whereas the rgba method works with four channels per pixel.
+The default alpha value of `1.0` will be used
+if the image does not contain alpha.
 ```rust
 fn main() {
     use exr::prelude::*;